 While each rotation will differ in structure based on individual interest and institutional initiatives, the basic format includes an initial meeting with the rotation director to review goals and objectives and overview of the unit/department and its current priorities.
 A brief shadow period may be appropriate for the trainee to meet key team members and understand the culture and cadence of each rotation site.
 The trainee may also tour relevant locations during this period.
-In this initial period, the MLPR resident will work with the director to identify areas of focus during the rotation, including the identification of a project(s).
+In this initial period, the MLPR resident will work with the director to identify areas of focus during the rotation.